MaterializeInc/materialize/misc/helm-charts/operator/README.md

 ### Kubernetes Storage Configuration

 Materialize requires fast, locally-attached NVMe storage for optimal performance.
-Network-attached storage (like EBS volumes) can significantly degrade performance and is not supported.
+Network-attached storage (like EBS volumes) is not supported.

 We recommend using OpenEBS with LVM Local PV for managing local volumes.
 While other storage solutions may work, we have tested and recommend OpenEBS for optimal performance.